Balkan-Carpathians-Albanian Alps Tour 1

 Stage for the day 242 km!

-So, you can start your journey home the following day without any hassle.
-Or, and we advise every participant to do this, you can decide to simply extend your stay in
+That means you can start your journey home the next day without any rush.
+Or — and we recommend this to every participant — you can simply extend your stay in Trogir or the surrounding area by a few more days.

 Tour map